rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 emission <- World$Emissions()
 ```

-Plot the outcome using the predefined plot functions:
+Finally, we can plot the outcome using the predefined plot functions.
+If
+there is no scale specified, the Regional scale will be selected.
+Selecting one or more subcomparts is optional.
+If no subcomparts are
+given, the outcome is plotted for all subcomparts.

 ``` r
 # You can specify a scale and a subcompartment